rootacc3ss/random-notes/godstack.md

 Latest shipments include everything minus the stuff I already have.
 Additionally, there is NAD+, Noopept and methylBlue.
 This shipment will not have TB4.
 I will list out everything once it all arrives on Saturday.

 Next orders should specifically be SPG and Bromantane (maybe semax and selank, the latter 3 are on science.bio).
 And, TB4/BPC.
 Of course, anything else is fine if it needs replinishment.
 Do NOT try the additional peptides and substances (like Dihexa, even if you buy from science.bio) until you've ran BPC with TB4.
+Look on favorites photo album for a list on sci.bio and a reminder for fanda.

+Grab some R-ALA for heavy metal detox.

 Visit doctor for low dose naltrexone for lupus and mental health ailments.